Ensemble learning of pathology foundation models for precision oncology: INTRODUCTION

 There is an emerging interest in combining the relative strengths of different foundation models.
-One recent study attempted to resolve the differences among several existing models using knowledge distillation\cite{ma2024towards}.
+One recent study attempts to resolve the differences among several existing models using knowledge distillation\cite{ma2024towards}.
 As a result, the model effectively learns an `average' feature representation, which may paradoxically reduce feature diversity and representation capability of the resulting model.
-This approach did not outperform existing foundation models as shown in benchmark studies\cite{ma2025pathbench}.
+This approach does not outperform existing foundation models as shown in benchmark studies\cite{neidlinger2024benchmarking,ma2025pathbench,bareja2025evaluating}.
 The optimal strategy that truly leverages the complementary value of different foundation models remains to be explored.

-Here, we present ELF (Ensemble Learning of Foundation models), a new paradigm for integrating multiple foundation models.
-ELF incorporates five state-of-the-art pathology foundation models and generates a unified representation for the whole-slide image (WSI) through additional pretraining on 53,699 WSIs across 20 anatomical sites.
-As a pretrained slide-level foundation model, ELF has significant advantages over traditional tile-level foundation models in that it is much more data-efficient, and therefore, is particularly well suited to clinical applications where a sufficiently large dataset is not available for model fine-tuning.
+Here, we present ELF (Ensemble Learning of Foundation models), an ensemble framework for integrating multiple foundation models.
+ELF incorporates five pretrained pathology foundation models and generates a unified representation for the whole-slide image (WSI) through additional pretraining on 53,699 WSIs across 20 anatomical sites.
+As a pretrained slide-level foundation model, ELF is designed to improve data efficiency relative to traditional tile-level approaches and may therefore be useful when large datasets are not available for model fine-tuning.
 This is quite common in therapeutic response prediction which is focused on a particular drug regimen in a given indication and clinical setting.

 We evaluated the performance of ELF on a wide range of clinical applications, including challenging disease diagnosis, molecular biomarker detection, and treatment response prediction.
 In particular, we tested ELF for predicting response across all major anticancer therapies including cytotoxic chemotherapy, molecularly targeted therapy, and immunotherapy in various cancer types.
-ELF achieved superior performance compared with each of the five individual foundation models as well as existing slide-level foundation models\cite{xu2024whole, wang2024pathology, ding2024multimodal}.
-These findings demonstrate the effectiveness of our ensemble learning approach for integrating pathology foundation models, with broad implications in precision medicine.
+ELF achieved higher performance across the evaluated tasks than each of the five individual foundation models and the evaluated slide-level foundation models\cite{xu2024whole,wang2024pathology,ding2024multimodal}.
+These findings support further evaluation of ensemble learning for integrating pathology foundation models in precision medicine.

-\Heading{Results}
+\section{RESULTS}

-\heading{Design and evaluation of ensemble learning of foundation models}
+\subsection{Design and evaluation of ensemble learning of foundation models}